-At the Annual General Meeting in May 2019, four Board members were re-elected and two members were newly appointed.
+At the Annual General Meeting in May 2020, five Board members were re-elected.
 The Board of Directors also includes two employee representatives nominated by the members of the trade union club.
-The work of the Board of Directors also requires the involvement of the COO and the CFO and, in certain cases, Business Area Managers.
-Eight Board meetings were held in 2019 and all members except one that were elected at the Annual General Meeting participated in all of the meetings.
+The work of the Board of Directors also requires the involvement of the CEO, COO and the CFO and, in certain cases, Business Area Managers.
+Eight Board meetings were held in 2020 and all members except one participated in all of the meetings.
 Over the year, the Board has discussed strategic issues with regard to the organisation and business acquisitions.
 The rules of procedure for the Board, together with instructions for the division of work between the Board and the Chief Executive Officer, are established in advance by the Board for one year at a time, starting and ending with the Annual General Meeting.
-The company has a nomination committee that consists of four people.
-The nomination committee should serve as a channel through which individual shareholders can communicate their proposals for the composition of the Board and ensure that these proposals are taken into consideration well in advance of the Annual General Meeting.
+The company has a Nomination Committee that consists of four people.
+The Nomination Committee should serve as a channel through which individual shareholders can communicate their proposals for the composition of the Board and ensure that these proposals are taken into consideration well in advance of the Annual General Meeting.